stephanlamoureux/kuro-catppuccin/README.md

 ```

 2. Copy your desired flavor from the `themes/` folder.
-3. Import it into your Kuro configuration or place it wherever your Kuro theme files are stored.
+3. Import it into your Kuro configuration located in `.kuro.json`.

 ## 💝 Thanks to